-To view and edit only one instrument at a time, tap the eye button ( •) on the row corresponding to the instrument name.
+To view and edit only one instrument at a time, tap the eye button () on the row corresponding to the instrument name (as illustrated).
 Deselect or select all buttons to make all staves visible.
+To apply changes, choose Apply at the top left.